-2.10 Health
+5.4 Health

-The shire is serviced by Mossman Hospital and serviced by a number of private medical, dental, chiropractic, pharmacy and physiotherapy services.
-Within the shire there are two Ambulance Stations: Port Douglas and Mossman.
+The Shire is serviced by Mossman Multi-Purpose Health Centre (Hospital) in Mossman township and serviced by a number of private medical, dental, chiropractic, pharmacy and physiotherapy services.
+Within the Shire there are two ambulance stations: Port Douglas and Mossman.

 There is also a small community hospital at Wujal Wujal in the northern extremity of the Region.
-A Health Clinic operates from a Council building in Diwan.
+The Cow Bay Primary Health Centre operates from a Council building on Tea Tree Rd, in Diwan.